microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 The vector-matrix intrinsics are expected to be supported in all shader stages.

-> TODO: Add query to determine which shader stages support these intrinsics.

 ### Diagnostic Changes

 * Diagnostics for incorrect use of the new intrinsics.